 A placard on the door reminds you that Perkins’ Drugs is authorized by the Office of Civilian Defense as a pharmaceutical unit, meaning the store will provide a kit of medications and supplies for the casualty station in case of enemy attack.
 You pray the town will never need it.

 Bells jangle when you open the door.
 The soda fountain is closed.
 Mr. Perkins can’t buy metal replacement parts for the machine, the soda jerk is flying fighter planes over Germany, and sugar is too scarce a commodity.

-A barrel stands by the door.
+A barrel stands by the door for the scrap drive.
 You toss in five tin cans, washed, labels removed, tops and bottoms cut off, and flattened.
 Mrs. Perkins at the cash register thanks you.